-HACA currently has 72 project-based vouchers under RAD and 515 project-based units in addition to the RAD units.
-HACA anticipates project-basing additional vouchers for a total, including current project-based vouchers, of up to 1,100 units.
+HACA currently has 72 Project-Based Vouchers under RAD and 440 project-based units in addition to the RAD units.
+HACA anticipates project-basing additional vouchers for a total, including existing project based vouchers, of up to 1,000 units.
 The cities of Albany, Emeryville, Dublin, Fremont, Hayward, Newark, Pleasanton, San Leandro, and Union City as well as the unincorporated communities of Castro Valley and San Lorenzo and unincorporated Alameda County are currently-identified locations.